The Wellbeing Project

 First Australians are more likely than other Australians to experience chronic kidney disease.
 The Wellbeing Project keeps patients from remote areas connected to their communities and culture by using their traditional knowledge in income-generating businesses.

 Aboriginal and Torres Strait Islander people should be aware that this website may contain images or names of people who have since passed away.

 About the program

-Indigenous Australians are around ten times more likely to experience kidney disease than non-Indigenous Australians.
+Indigenous Australians are much more likely to experience kidney disease than non-Indigenous Australians.
 This ‘gap’ in good health is greater in more remote areas and has been increasing since 2001.

 Western Desert Nganampa Walytja Palyantjaku Tjutaku (‘making all our families well’) Aboriginal Corporation is a community-controlled Aboriginal Health Service that improves the lives of people with severe kidney disease in the Western Desert region.